coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

-## Building a Neural Network : The Math Part
+## Building a Neural Network : Math

 In the previous post, I told you how `weights` and `inputs` are multiplied, added with `bias` and activated with non-linearity like `relu`